 In a recent survey, 72% of customers stated that they are willing to share good experiences with others.
 Loyal customers are the foundation of every strong standing business.
 In fact, 90% of people are more likely to trust and buy from a brand recommended to them by a friend.
 Word of mouth instills a level of trust unlike any other form of paid advertising.
 For example, I’m part of a local food spotters’ group that is constantly posting reviews, specials and overall good experiences at local restaurants.
 Positioning your brand in front of local residents will inevitably bring in more business, especially if you are a single standing restaurant.

 You’ve probably heard the saying “it’s not what you know, but who you know” and this statement is 100% true.
-Local marketing is a great way to network with other local leaders and businesses.
+A local marketing campaign is a great way to network with other local leaders and businesses within the community.
 Partnering with established businesses in your area makes it much easier for locals to connect with your business on a personal level.
 It brings a mutually understood culture to the table that would not be available without local networking.

 In summary, choosing to market local instead of global is powerful for every business.
 From corporations like Lululemon and stand-alone restaurants in your hometown, it’s a market worth tapping into for many reasons.
 The top reasons being better customer experience, greater chance of word of mouth and local networking opportunities.
 These benefits are presented only when businesses choose to market in communities and that is its unique power.